brpandey/leetcode-notes/sys-design/hacking/28_messaging_persistent_storage.md

 The push model may seem more efficient than the pull model as it has lower latency between the time the message is written and when the message is delivered.

-In addition, clients do not needlesly send requests when there are no messages.
+In addition, clients do not send requests when there are no messages.
 However, the pull model is preferable in these use cases:

 * Clients that have a large number of messages may want to pull the messages at an